 Research shows that the reduction of maternal mortality is facilitated by skilled attendance at birth.
 Yet, only 25% of Haitian women are seen by qualified medical staff during childbirth.
 This percentage drops significantly to 10-15% in rural regions.
 This alarming situation has many causes including socioeconomic status, lack of education, inaccessibility of quality health care, geographic and cultural barriers, and a national health system that fails to meet the needs of the entire population.

 FEJ’s Maternity Project aims to strengthen the institutional care of pregnant women at the Community Clinic Enfant Jesus.
 Lamardelle has a high rate of maternal deaths.
 Almost all pregnant women living in the Lamardelle region (90 percent) give birth at home without the assistance of qualified personnel.
 The Maternity Project seeks to change this.

 Objectives and Strategies

-- Establish basic emergency obstetrics care (SOUB) at the community clinic
+- Establish basic emergency obstetrics care (SOUB) at the community clinic.

-FEJ also partners with the network of midwives and field staff already in place.
+FEJ also partners with a network of midwives and field staff already in place.
 The traditional midwives will be refocused on awareness and community mobilization.
 FEJ will provide a financial incentive to the midwives (twice the amount received for a delivery) to motivate them to bring pregnant women to the clinic.
 Regular support meetings will also be held each month.